null

 We would NOT recommend one of our Door Seal Kits for a hollow core door, because the door itself will still be letting significant sound through.

-Cost of Soundproofing Hollow Core Door
+Cost of Soundproofing a Hollow Core Door

 A Sound Lock Door Seal Kit costs $450, which honestly is overkill to use on a hollow core door.
 We have more cost effective doors sealing kits like our Sound Lock Gasket Seal Kit which costs $300 and contains a bottom door seal and a gasket seal tape.